The summer months bring BBQ dinners, evening swims at the beach, walks through through the cool rainforest…and mosquitos.

 As it turns out, you can quickly and cheaply make your own mosquito repellent.

-In the interest of science, I tested my bug spray to make sure.
+In the interest of science, I tested my DIY bug spray to see if it worked.
 As a mozzie magnet, I knew that this test would make or break the bug spray’s efficacy.

 I sprayed my upper body only with the homemade bug spray, left my legs bare, and sat outside in the cool of the evening, kids in bed, sipping a cold glass of ginger beer.